 According to the medical journal Pediatrics, drowning claims the lives of about 1,100 American children every year, making it the second leading cause of unintentional injury death in children younger than age 20.

 Thousands more children suffer severe long-term neurologic deficits because of extended submersion.
 Most of these deaths and injuries involve young children rather than adolescents.

-Lamont recommends putting together a tote basket containing anything you might need by the pool.
+Clark recommends putting together a tote basket containing anything you might need by the pool.
 Instead of putting these items away on a shelf, keep them in the basket and don’t go to the pool without it.
 And always take your cell phone.
 This could save making return trips to the house.